Chew/ChewHelp/docs/bots/discord/mlb-game-feed/languages.md

 Currently, command names and descriptions are translated to Spanish.
 This is done natively via Discord if your language is set to Spanish.

-The following is planned for Spanish support in the 2024 season:
+The following is planned for Spanish support:

 - Translate all responses to Spanish
 - Support Spanish in game feeds